 A brief summary of how the HiQ-CARB project is helping on the road to more sustainable batteries.

-The HiQ-CARB project builds on already commercially available process modifications:
+The HiQ-CARB project builds on two synergetic battery materials:

 - Acetylene Black (AB)

 The AB production, including the important step of “wet-beading”, will be scaled-up, resulting in market-ready high-purity Acetylene Black Beads (AB BDS).
 Also the production of improved thinner CNTs having a diameter of 8-9 nm will be made up to production scale.
 These two conductive additives will be combined in a carbon mix dispersion to meet rapidly expanding market demands.